 As with most of the power tools that you can buy in the market, we suggest that you really study the instructions carefully as some risks associated with any miter saw itself makes it necessary to understand the process of using it entirely.
 We strongly advice you to pay full attention to instructions and safety recommendations provided by the brand.
 Taking your time and test the cutting first in a disposable material will likely eliminate most potential disasters and dangerous movements.

 So don’t forget to consider the four main aspects: engine, blades, guide system and price, when making your purchase.
 And think about the bonus features to give you an extra push when making your choice.
 A thoughtful decision will be vital for the result of your project and for the impact on your pocket.
-Make the smarter choice!
+For DWS 779 vs DWS 780, Make a smarter choice!